CareDailyAI/botlab/README.md

 ##Getting Started

 Read through the lessons located in this repo.
 Each lesson is a simple example of an app built with the Composer Framework.
+Be sure to look specifically at the app.py files in each lesson.